 Eventually, you may convince your doctor you need a higher dose.
 However, many states regulate prescriptions, so to combat this, prescription pill users often doctor shop.
 This also involves looking for stronger opiates.
 Believe it or not, prescription opioid addiction is the primary reason people turn to heroin.

-San Antonio Recovery Center in San Antonio, Texas understands exactly what you’re going through, and we can help.
+The San Antonio Recovery Center team in San Antonio, Texas, understands what you’re going through.
+Better still, we can help.
 Although you may believe it’s impossible to conquer addiction, we’re here to offer hope.
 You’ll have the opportunity to begin living a happier, healthier life for yourself and your family.

 Our programs include: